As your child snuggles close to your chest during babywearing, it’s easy to see how this process creates a comforting

-Here are the potential cons of front-facing carry:
+Here are the potential cons of the front-facing carry:

-- It’s not the best ergonomic carrying position for baby: When your little one is in a forward-facing carry position, their back naturally arches, which places all of their weight at the base of their spine; that’s not as comfortable as the naturally accommodating curve of the inward-facing carry position.
+- It’s not the best ergonomic carrying position for baby: When your little one is in a forward-facing carry position, their back naturally arches, which places all their weight at the base of the spine; that’s not as comfortable as the naturally accommodating curve of the inward-facing carry position.
 It’s also harder for them to maintain the healthy M-shape leg position recommended to avoid skeletal problems in babies.

-- A lack of head and neck support: Head and neck support is essential for young children, especially babies who can’t hold their head up yet, which is why front-facing carry is always contraindicated before babies reach four months.
-Even older babies and toddlers are at risk of positional asphyxia if their chin falls toward their chest while they’re sleeping, which can happen more easily in a front-facing carry.
+- A lack of head and neck support: Head and neck support is essential for young children, especially babies who can’t hold their head up yet, which is why front-facing carry is always discouraged till babies reach four months.
+Even older babies and toddlers are at risk of positional asphyxia if their chin falls toward their chest while asleep, which can happen more easily in a front-facing carry.

 - It’s not as comfortable for the wearer: Other positions, such as inward-facing or a back-carry, tend to be more comfortable because they naturally allow the two of you to share a center of gravity.
-When you’re wearing your baby in a front-facing carry, this is no longer true.
+When wearing your baby in a front-facing carry, this is no longer the case.
 The result may be back pain both during and after the carry and an uncomfortable pulling sensation on your shoulders during wear, especially as baby gets older and larger.

-- It can be overstimulating: Babies are vulnerable to overstimulation when they’re around bright lights, loud sounds, and crowds; when they’re being carried in a front-facing position, there’s no way for them to shield themselves from the world, which can literally feel like it’s coming at them too quickly and result in agitation.
-When babies are carried facing inward, they’re able to take in their surroundings while also sheltering themselves from stimulation as needed..
+- It can be overstimulating: Babies are vulnerable to overstimulation when they’re around bright lights, loud sounds, and crowds; when they’re being carried in front-facing position they can’t shield themselves from the world, which can feel quite overwhelming and result in agitation.
+When babies are carried facing inward, they’re able to take in their surroundings while also sheltering themselves from excess stimulation.